-If you can’t decide how to go about planning your next vacation, you aren’t alone.
-Many types of travelers can find themselves torn between booking online or turning to professionals to tailor the trip for them.
+If you can’t decide how to plan your next vacation, you aren’t alone.
+Many travelers can be torn between booking online or turning to professionals to tailor the trip for them.

 So, using a travel agent vs booking online.
 Even the most seasoned travelers have some questions in common:

 The answer can be specific, based on you and the trip that you want to take.
-But don’t worry, we’ve laid it all out for you here so that you don’t need to learn the hard way when it comes to making the best decisions for your vacation.
+But don’t worry.
+We’ve laid it all out for you here so that you don’t need to learn the hard way when making the best decisions for your vacation.

-Read on to see what the advantages and disadvantages are to using a travel agent, booking online, or potentially both.
+Read on to see the advantages and disadvantages of using a travel agent, booking online, or potentially both.

 - What Is A Travel Agent?